Bowesar History, Family Crest & Coats of Arms

 Early Origins of the Bowesar family

 John de Bourchier (d.circa 1330) was an English Judge of the Common Pleas and the earliest ancestor of the family.
-His son, Robert Bourchier was 1st Baron Bourchier (died 1349) and held the position of Lord Chancellor of England, the first layman to hold the post.
+His son, Robert Bourchier or Boussier was 1st Baron Bourchier (died 1349) and held the position of Lord Chancellor of England, the first layman to hold the post.
 His son, John Bourchier, 2nd Baron Bourchier (d.
 1400), was a soldier and diplomat.

 Early History of the Bowesar family

 This web page shows only a small excerpt of our Bowesar research.
-Another 107 words (8 lines of text) covering the years 1066, 1400, 1409, 1400, 1409, 1405, 1467, 1533, 1587, 1654, 1643, 1595, 1660, 1535, 1605 and 1589 are included under the topic Early Bowesar History in all our PDF Extended History products and printed products wherever possible.
+Another 107 words (8 lines of text) covering the years 1066, 1400, 1409, 1400, 1409, 1405, 1467, 1533, 1587, 1654, 1643, 1595, 1660, 1491, 1551, 1535, 1605 and 1589 are included under the topic Early Bowesar History in all our PDF Extended History products and printed products wherever possible.

 Bowesar Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Bowesar are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Bowesar include Bowser, Bouchier, Boucher, Bourchier, Bowesar, Bowsher and many more.

 Early Notables of the Bowesar family (pre 1700)

 Another 87 words (6 lines of text) are included under the topic Early Bowesar Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bowesar family to Ireland

 Some of the Bowesar family moved to Ireland, but this topic is not covered in this excerpt.

 Another 47 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bowesar family to the New World and Oceana
+Migration of the Bowesar family

-went on to make essential contributions to the emerging nations of Canada and the United States.
+Faced with the chaos present in England at that time, many English families looked towards the open frontiers of the New World with its opportunities to escape oppression and starvation.
+People migrated to North America, as well as Australia and Ireland in droves, paying exorbitant rates for passages in cramped, unsafe ships.
+Many of the settlers did not make the long passage alive, but those who did see the shores of North America were welcomed with great opportunity.
+Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Some of the first immigrants to cross the Atlantic and come to North America carried the name Bowesar, or a variant listed above: Anne Bowser who settled in Nova Scotia in 1774; with her mother Anne and brother Richard; Henry Bowser settled in Washington Maryland in 1798; William Bowser settled in Boston Massachusetts in 1774..